Novartis/YADA/src/site/markdown/deployment.md

 <a name="tocFilesys"></a>
 ###  Additional Filesystem Configuration

 As alluded to above, there are a few filesystem touchpoints that need to be configured.
-If you've read the comments embedded in `build.properties` and `context.xml` you already know what to expect.
+If you've read the comments embedded in `build.properties`, `YADA.properties`, and `context.xml` you already know what to expect.
 The easiest (and default) configuration is to create a filesystem path `/apps/yada` and deploy, create, or link all other relevent directories beneath.

 If you are deploying multiple instances on the same server, e.g., for dev and test, you can append the "env" value to the path, e.g., `/apps/yada/local` or `/apps/yada/dev`.
 This can also be a symlink to it's own directory.